esnet/EScp/README.md

   * Add receiver timeout + keepalive (Avoids Zombie Receivers)
   * Session Init Changes
   * Add Preserve support
+  * Only log to file/syslog if specified on command line

 Changes from 0.7.0 to 0.7.1 (20 June 2024):
   * Checksum feature enabled